gupvar/personal-web-wowchemy/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'In the Media'
-subtitle:
+subtitle: Recent talks and media

 content:
   # Page type to display.
 E.g. post, event, publication...